atoms18/amway-business-plan-generator/README.md

 # Amway Business Plan Generator

-Typescript code that can be use to generate/calculate Amway business orgainize
+Typescript code that can be use to generate/calculate Amway business orgainize<br>
+Can be use as API  somewhere else to make a Amway-related orgainize/calculate program

 - [ x ] Able to calculate the second, third and forth of business plans.
 - [ x ] Support Mermaid program.
 - [ x ] When generate flowchart via Mermaid, now can select how deep of layer to visual.
+- [   ] Support fifth of business plans
-- [   ] Support for fifth, 6th, and so on business plans
+- [   ] Support for 6th-10th of business plans

+> This script are based on Amway Thailand region
+>

 ## Prerequisites